The Embassy of the United States of America announces the Annual Competition for Fulbright Exchange Programs

 This is a program for faculty at Sub-Saharan African universities and for scholars at Sub-Saharan African research centers, museums or other cultural institutions to conduct three to nine months of research at an academic or research institution in the U.S. Funding is provided by the Government of the United States of America through the U.S. Department of State.

-Download the application form available at the end of this page (in word document) from December 1, 2018 to January 31, 2019.
-Also note that applicants for all the scholarships must be Burkinabe citizens.
-It must be completed and returned to the American Embassy located at Ouaga 2000, Avenue Sembène Ousmane Rue 15.873 Ouagadougou Monday through Thursday from 7:30 to 17:00 and Friday from 7:30 to 12:30 by January 31, 2019.
+Download the application form available at the end of this page (MS Word document) from December 1, 2018 to February 28, 2019.
+It must be completed and returned to the American Embassy located in Ouaga 2000, at Avenue Sembène Ousmane Rue 15.873, Ouagadougou.
+Embassy hours are: Monday through Thursday, 7:30 to 17:00 and Friday, 7:30 to 12:30.
+The deadline is: February 28, 2019. **Note: applicants for all the scholarships must be Burkinabe citizens.

 PLEASE ARRIVE EARLY TO LEAVE TIME FOR SECURITY CHECKS.